CarlijnQuik/Heuristics/README.md

 ## Run Algorithms

-In order to run the algorithms you should open up main.py and paste the correct lines at the bottom of the script.
+To run the different algorithms, open up main.py and paste the correct lines at the bottom of the script.<br />
 Function arguments marked with `<>` are optional.
 Function arguments marked with `[]` are required.
 All other arguments should be left untouched.

 ### Run Random Hillclimber